 - A lot of humidity or extreme weather contributes to making your pages stick together.

 - Using a glossy paint or medium makes things sticky.

 - A couple of products don’t react well together.

 Regardless of the reason, a deep depression and sadness over your damaged pages forms.
 Overly dramatic?
 Fine.
 Displeasure builds at the least!

 Some people claim you just have to varnish your work or add a layer of clear gesso over the top.
-Personally, I don’t want to varnish my art journal pages.
+Personally, I don’t want to varnish my art journal pages because I don’t want to waste the product.
 I don’t like the rough texture the clear gesso leaves behind.